 Lubert-Adler utilizes Independence Capital Partners, LLC ("ICP"), an affiliated entity, to provide certain non-investment services such as compliance, accounting and tax support, information technology and insurance.
-ICP also provides similar services to other affiliated investment advisory firms which include: LLR Walnut, L.P.; Patriot Financial Manager, L.P.; Quaker Partners Management, L.P. (an exempt filer); LBC Credit Management, L.P.; and LEM Capital, L.P. (collectively, the "ICP Affiliate Firms").
-Each ICP Affiliate Firm is separately managed by its partners and investment professionals and offers advisory services to private investment funds focused on varying assets classes.
+ICP also provides similar services to other investment advisory firms which include: LLR Walnut, L.P.; Patriot Financial Manager, L.P.; Quaker Partners Management, L.P. (an exempt filer); LBC Credit Management, L.P.; and LEM Capital, L.P. (collectively, the "ICP Participating Firms").
+Each ICP Participating Firm has a representative on the Board of ICP which oversees its budgets, policies, and procedures.
+Each ICP Participating Firm is separately managed by its partners and investment professionals and offers advisory services to private investment funds focused on various assets classes and/or investment objectives.

-The ICP Affiliate Firms and the Funds they manage will share coverage under certain insurance policies, such as general partner liability insurance, cybersecurity and crime insurance.
-The cost of such shared policies will be allocated as reasonably determined by the ICP Affiliate Firms, considering such factors as the ICP Affiliate Firms will reasonably determine, including, without limitation, the estimated relative costs of standalone policies for the ICP Affiliated Firms, the relative capital called or estimated to be called for each Fund, and the relative claims experience of the ICP Affiliated Firms.
+The ICP Participating Firms and the Funds they manage will share coverage under certain insurance policies, such as general partner liability insurance, cybersecurity and crime insurance.
+The cost of such shared policies will be allocated as reasonably determined by the ICP Participating Firms, considering such factors as the ICP Participating Firms will reasonably determine, including, without limitation, the estimated relative costs of standalone policies for the ICP Participating Firms, the relative capital called or estimated to be called for each Fund, and the relative claims experience of the ICP Participating Firms.

-The voting members of the Lubert-Ader Funds' Investment Committees are determined by the general partner of the applicable Fund, in its sole discretion.
-Currently the voting members include all or a subset of the following individuals: Messrs.
+The voting members of the Lubert-Adler Funds' Investment Committees are determined by the general partner of the applicable Fund, in its sole discretion.
+Currently, the voting members include all or a subset of the following individuals: Messrs.
 Lubert, Adler, Gerry Ronon, Leonard Klehr, Robert Morgan, Vinod Paidipalli, and Michael Trachtenberg.
 Messrs.
 Adler, Ronon and Klehr will also serve as voting members of the Urban Fund's Investment Committee along with three representatives from an unrelated general partner.
 Each member has personal business interests separate and apart from their interests in the Funds.
 Each of them intends to pursue additional investment opportunities outside of the Funds to the extent not prohibited by any applicable Fund's Offering Documents.

-Mr. Lubert, a co-founder of Lubert-Adler, has voting and non-voting ownership interests in ICP and all the above ICP Affiliate Firms.
-Each ICP Affiliate Firm manages private investment funds that may invest in real estate, private equity, debt or venture capital companies, some of which may have investment mandates that are similar to, but not directly overlapping with, the investment mandates of the Lubert-Adler Funds.
+Mr. Lubert, a co-founder of Lubert-Adler, has voting and non-voting ownership interests in ICP and all the above ICP Participating Firms.
+Each ICP Participating Firm manages private investment funds that may invest in real estate, private equity, debt or venture capital companies, some of which may have investment mandates that are similar to, but not directly overlapping with, the investment mandates of the Lubert-Adler Funds.
 Partners of these funds and Lubert-Adler may share information and collaborate regarding investment opportunities and, on a rare occasion, may co-invest on investments.

-In addition to his interests in ICP and the ICP Affiliate Firms, Mr. Lubert's outside business interests include holding: voting and non-voting interests in several investment advisers to private equity funds; controlling, voting and non-voting interests in numerous operating companies, including gaming establishments and a hotel management company; and controlling, voting and non-voting interests in numerous private real estate investments.
+In addition to his interests in ICP and the ICP Participating Firms, Mr. Lubert's outside business interests include holding: voting and non-voting interests in several investment advisers to private equity funds; controlling, voting and non-voting interests in numerous operating companies, including gaming establishments and a hotel management company; and controlling, voting and non-voting interests in numerous private real estate investments.
 He also serves, or has served, on the board of directors of a number of private and public companies and non-profit organizations.

-The outside business interests of Mr. Adler include holding non-voting interests in several investment advisers to private equity funds and voting and non-voting interests in several private real estate investments.
+The outside business interests of Mr. Adler include holding non-voting interests in several investment advisers to private equity funds and voting and non-voting interests in several private real estate investments including a private partnership which may originate, hold, manage, service or engage in business activities ancillary to mezzanine loans and similar interests secured, directly or indirectly, by real estate assets..
 He also serves on the board of directors of private and public companies and non-profit organizations.